Cellular-Semantics/cas_linkml_notebooks/README.md

       - We need confirmation of algorithm and some text for the coment from Nelson

    * Code with new CAS-LinkML lib.
+      * LinkML misfeature means that author annotation fields get stored as JSON_to_string which is a not a JSON string.
+Solution for now - we convert to JSON string before loading into CAS-LinkML instance.
+Convert back at end.

 * (Test) Merge Macaque BG tax with new h5ad